Project Grants for Organizations

 • Governed by a revolving board of directors, trustees or advisory board drawn from the community at large and shown to be actively involved in the governance of the organization.

-• A non-exempt, Rhode Island-based organization using a Fiscal Sponsor that fits the above requirements.
+• If not 501(c)(3) tax exempt, a Rhode Island-based organization using a Fiscal Sponsor* that fits the above requirements.

 Note: Divisions, branches, departments, programs, or other subunits of nonprofit corporations, colleges, or universities are ineligible to apply on their own.
 Applications may be submitted only by the parent corporation.